In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 150 Calories/Serving

-Our Executive R & D Chef, Alan Li, grew up celebrating a traditional American Thanksgiving, but the next day his family went straight back to their Southern Chinese roots, when his mother made turkey jook from the leftovers.
+Our Executive R & D Chef Alan Li grew up celebrating a traditional American Thanksgiving.
+But the day after, his family returned to their southern Chinese roots when his mother made turkey jook from the leftovers.
 This rice porridge, also known as congee, scores high on the comfort meter.
-The rice breaks down over the long cooking time and the starch thickens to make a creamy dish that’s a blank slate as far as seasonings go.
-Alan’s mom cooks the rice in stock with shredded turkey to give it an added layer of flavor, and garnishes it with scallions and herbs.
-Alan likes to add a generous portion of chile sauce.
+The rice breaks down over the long cooking time and the starch thickens to a creamy result that’s a blank slate for seasonings.
+Alan’s Mom cooks the rice in stock with shredded turkey and garnishes it with scallions and herbs.
+He also likes to add a generous portion of hot sauce, but we’ve kept it optional.
 “The spicy gene skipped a generation,” he says.
 “My grandparents and I love spicy food, but my parents don’t at all.”

 - 1 cup jasmine rice

 - 6 or 7 sprigs fresh cilantro

 - 1 tablespoon fish sauce

 Nutrition per serving

 Calories 150, Total Fat 2g (3% DV), Sat.
 Fat 0.5g (3% DV), Trans Fat 0g, Cholest.
 30mg (10% DV), Sodium 240mg (10% DV), Total Carb.
 19g (7% DV), Fiber 2g (7% DV), Protein 13g

 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.